NecRaul/lain-shorten/README.md

 ### The lain-shorten way

-- Batch Processing: Shorten multiple URLs in a single command execution, saving time over individual manual requests.
+- Batch Processing: Shorten multiple URLs in a single command, iterating through each one and printing results as they come in rather than waiting for the entire batch to finish.
-- Validation: Uses `urllib` to ensure the URL is formatted correctly.
+- Validation: Uses `urllib` to parse and validate each URL before sending it, catching malformed input early and normalizing protocol-less domains to `http://` so the request always reaches the service in a well-formed state.
-- API Request: Sends the `POST` request via `requests`.
+- API Request: Sends an `HTTP` request via `requests`, then reads the plain-text or JSON response depending on the service.
-- Normalization: Automatically adds `http://` if missing.
+- Normalization: Extracts a clean short URL from whatever format the service returns so the output is consistent across different shorteners.
-- Clipboard (Optional): If `pyperclip` is installed, the result is instantly copied to your clipboard.
+- Clipboard (Optional): If `pyperclip` is installed, each resulting URL is copied to the clipboard immediately after shortening so it is ready to paste without any extra steps.

 ## Special thanks